 - running errands

-In-home LTC services, in addition to family and friends, are provided by a variety of care assistance organizations and agencies.
+In-home LTC services, in addition to family members and friends, are provided by various care assistance organizations and agencies.

 Home Health Care Services

 A wide range of services is covered, including travel to and from the patient’s home.
-Home health care may be paid for by Medicare when a physician orders supervision or treatment that enables a patient to live at home and engage in routine daily activities without significant assistance.
+In addition, home health care may be paid for by Medicare when a physician orders supervision or treatment that enables a patient to live at home and engage in routine daily activities without significant assistance.

-Home health services are healthcare services that enable seniors to efficiently manage their health care at home.
+Home health services are healthcare services that enable seniors to manage their health care at home efficiently.
 The objective is to promote, keep, or restore a person’s health.
 There is a lot of individualization in care, which typically includes the following:

 - registered nurses and licensed practical nurses